-Philippe Sly is already gaining international notoriety for his “beautiful, blooming tone and magnetic stage presence” (San Francisco Chronicle).
-He is the first prize winner of the [...]
+French Canadian bass-baritone Philippe Sly has gained international recognition for his “beautiful, blooming tone and magnetic stage presence” (San Francisco Chronicle).
+Mr. Sly, a First Prize winner [...]

 “Out of my own great woe/ I make my little songs,/ Which rustle their feathers in throngs,/ And beat on her heart even so.”
 So wrote Elisabeth Barrett Browning after a poem in Heinrich Heine’s collection Lyrisches Intermezzo.
 First published in 1823, a discrete echo of his lost loves, it is one of the Heine’s most interesting works.
 It is hardly surprising, then, that Robert Schumann and Joseph-Guy-Marie Ropartz, both raised with a love of literature, would wish to set some of these gems to music.